KippAD/portfolio-project-2/README.md

 [Back to contents](#contents)

 ### **Action Plan**
-The Capitals of the World Quiz was designed to meet the UX objectives and ensure that each of these target demographics has a positive experience
+The Capitals of the World Quiz was designed to meet the UX objectives and ensure that each of these target demographics has a positive experience:

 1. Navigation is clear so that users of all ages are able to move through the game easily.
 Where a user can initiate an action it is obvious and clearly marked with buttons and icons.
 Feedback is given to user actions through modals, elements responding to mouse, tooltips and sound effects.